Typhonragewind/meshcentral-docker/README.md

 I haven't been able to find the source of this error and can't replicate it locally.
 Use one of the tags that contains "preloadlibs".

 ## Changelog
 2023-06-22 - Implemented multi-arch images (*tags have changed*).
 Images are now built using Github Actions and additionally uploaded to github Registry as well.
 Added images with preloaded libs.
+Implemented options for autobackup on the regular image (MongoDB version soon:tm:).
+Added backup options for regular image.

 2022-06-22 - Specified Ubuntu base image version to fix problems in latest builds.
 Documentation cleaup.